Randomization Test for the Specification of Interference Structure: Numerical Simulations

 Figures \ref{fig:MC1} and \ref{fig:MC2} show the rejection frequency of each method for different $\tau$ values in DGPs 1 and 2, respectively.
 In each figure, panels (a) and (b) present the simulation results for Exposures 1 and 2, respectively.
 When $\tau = 0$, for all methods and test statistics, the rejection frequencies are sufficiently close to the nominal level in both DGPs, which is consistent with our theory.
 Particularly in DGP 1, the power of these tests quickly increases as $\tau$ increases, suggesting the consistency of our testing procedure.
 However, in DGP 2, we find that the power of the OLS statistic based on Exposure 2 is significantly reduced.
 This may be due to ``model misspecification'' in the OLS regression caused by the mishandling of the nonlinearity of the $g$ function in this DGP.
 Note that the OLS model with Exposure 1 is also a misspecified model; however, the magnitude of the misspecification is mild relative to that of Exposure 2.
 Even when Exposure 2 is used in DGP 2, the KW statistic remains sufficiently powerful.

-Comparing the three methods for constructing the focal subpopulation, we find that the MIS performs the best and the biclique the least.
-The random selection approach is in-between of the two.
-However, caution should be exercised when interpreting this result.
-To be clear, a large part of the difference in the performance of these methods is essentially due to the difference in the sizes of $\mathcal{S}$ and $\mathcal{C}^\mathcal{S}$.
+Comparing the four methods for constructing the focal subpopulation, we find that the two MIS-based methods perform better and the biclique the least.
+The random selection approach is in-between.
+However, a caution should be needed when interpreting this result.
+That is, a large part of the difference in the performance of these methods is essentially due to the difference in the sizes of $\mathcal{S}$ and $\mathcal{C}^\mathcal{S}$.
 Finding a reasonably large biclique becomes more difficult when the null exposure graph is sparser, as in this simulation setting (see Subsection 6.2 of \citet{puelz2022graph} for a related discussion).
 In addition, even with the above-mentioned simplified algorithm, finding a large biclique is still computationally very demanding; for example, even though we have employed a fairly large $\mathcal{Z}_0$, the resulting size of $\mathcal{S}$ was, on average, less than 20 or so after a long computation time.
 In a different setup where the biclique method can easily identify relatively large $\mathcal{S}$ and $\mathcal{C}^\mathcal{S}$, its performance would be substantially improved.

 For both DGPs, except for the biclique method, Exposure 1 tends to provide more powerful tests than those of Exposure 2, even though Exposure 1 is incorrect when $\tau > 0$.
 This result is possibly due to the fact that a coarser Exposure 1 generally induces a larger $\mathcal{S}$ than that of Exposure 2, while retaining a strong correlation with the true interference structure.
-Specifically, for the MIS method, the sizes of $\mathcal{S}$ generated from Exposures 1 and 2 are approximately 80 and 30, respectively.
+For example, when the 2-net is used, the sizes of $\mathcal{S}$ generated from Exposures 1 and 2 are approximately 90 and 30, respectively.